 A: Not really.
 RMDs are always taxable.
 Although… Your RMD may only be partially taxable if you made a combination of pre-tax and after-tax contributions to your IRA.
 I hate after-tax IRA contributions for the reasons so eloquently explained in #7 of this blog post: IRA Contribution FAQs.
-You can donate the funds to charity, …View Article
+You can donate your RMD directly to …View Article

 A: There is a tax of 50% on the amount you were supposed to withdraw…assuming the IRS catches it.
 Alternatively, you can try explaining to the IRS that it was an honest error and reasonable steps are being taken to make up for the shortfall.
 You must file Form 5329 with a letter of explanation …View Article

 A: The company that holds your IRA usually calculates it for you, although it is your responsibility.
 The math is pretty simple: Step 1 – Find out your IRA account balance as of the previous December 31.
 Step 2 – Divide by the number from the Uniform Life Expectancy Table that corresponds with the age …View Article

 A: No. There are no RMDs from a ROTH IRA during your lifetime or that of your spouse, assuming he or she is your sole beneficiary.
 Any beneficiary other than your spouse will be required to take an RMD starting the year after he or she inherits the account.
 The good news is the RMDs …View Article

 A: This is possible.
 The only reason you would do this is if you earn too much to contribute directly to a ROTH in the first place.
 It is a bit of a loophole and a very shrewd move if I do say so myself.
 However, a couple caveats: 1) you can only do this …View Article